kennep/status-api/README.md

 ```

 Since the endpoints are unauthenticated, they intentionally do not expose any
-more information than OK/success, though the output and exit status of the command
+more information than success/failure, though the output and exit status of the command
 will be printed to the log.

 ### Rate limiting

 Since running external commands is a relatively heavywheight operation, the service rate limits requests.
+If the rate of incoming requests exceeds the rate limit, then the service
+responds with `429 Too Many Requests`.

 By default, the rate limit is a maximum of 5 requests per minute per probe, though this can be changed by setting the `probe_reqs_per_min` option
 as in the following example:

 ```toml